szywo/tc-tiny-tweet/README.md

 ## Tiny Tweet
 ### Test case - Database access using active row
 #### :pushpin: Purpose
 Implementation of tweeter-like application as an exercise on database and object oriented programming integration.
-Project goal is to get used to Active Record ORM pattern.
+Project goal is to get used to Active Record ORM pattern with use of pure PHP/SQL - no frameworks or AJAX-like are allowed.
 This project is a part of "PHP back-end developer" course arranged by [CodersLab](https://coderslab.pl).
 Functionality shoud include login, register, view/post tweets, view/post comments, send/receive private messagges.
 Only login and register forms should be available for not logged-in users (publicly available), other views/forms sould be for logged-in users only (private).

 Additionaly I'm going to adhere to [php-fig.org recomendations](https://www.php-fig.org).